-Product Marketing 2.0 is the new and improved version of B2B product marketing that makes the leap from tactical order-taker to strategic market expert.
+Product Marketing 2.0 is the new and improved version of B2B product marketing that makes the leap from tactical sales support to strategic market leader.

 Product Marketing 1.0